nhsconnect/ITK3-Messaging-Distribution/pages/design/design_patterns.md

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK3 Distribution within ITK3 Messaging Solutions.
+This section has been included to emphasise the use of design patterns in to the process of deciding how to use ITK3 Messaging Distribution within ITK3 Messaging Solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##